Die Like Bothans:

 Out of the Wreckage, Into the Riff

 The summer of 2020 was surreal for everyone.
 People were locked in their houses, going a little stir crazy, but holding onto some fragile hope for what life might look like on the other side.
-For four musicians from four bands — each on hiatus for one reason or another, COVID or plain old band drama — that strange, suspended time turned out to be exactly the opening they needed.
+For four musicians from four bands, in places not so far away, the strange suspension of time turned out to be exactly the opening they needed.

-It didn't start with a manifesto.
-It started with a want ad, the kind of thing you'd almost miss: someone in the neighborhood looking to just jam and see what happens.
+No manifestos, just a simple ad, the kind of thing you'd almost miss: someone in the neighborhood looking to just jam and see what happens.
 A Facebook acquaintance who'd been circling the idea of working together for years finally made the call.
-And so Die Like Bothans was born — not from the ashes of something that came before, not from one guy's fever dream, but from a few people willing to reach out and make a connection in the most 2020 way imaginable: face masks, social distancing, and, of course, hand sanitizer.
+And so Die Like Bothans was born from a few people willing to reach out and make a connection in the most 2020 way imaginable: face masks, social distancing, and maybe a little too much hand sanitizer.

 That unlikely origin story is written into the band's DNA.
-DLB draws from classic rock, hard rock, grunge, and metal — not as pastiche, but as fluency.
+DLB draws from classic rock, hard rock, grunge, and metal.
 The result is music that feels both familiar and fresh, heavy and melodic, built on hook-filled grooves you'll be humming for weeks.
 Their set list runs the full spectrum: well-known covers, rarely-played cult favorites, and originals that hold their own in any company.
-These are the songs they've always wanted to play, and it shows.

-Die Like Bothans thrives on contrasts: melody and dissonance, beauty and abrasion, control and collapse.
-More than just a new act on the scene, they feel like the voice of a generation that never got closure — asking the questions everyone buried, and if the answers never come, making the silence sound spectacular anyway.
+Die Like Bothans thrives on contrasts: melody and dissonance, beauty and abrasion, control and collapse, yin and yang.
+They are a voice of a generation that never got closure.
+Ask the questions everyone buried never answered.
+The silence is as important as the sound, all of it is significant.

 everybody sings… including the audience.